curiopost/.github/profile/README.md

 ## What are we?

 - We are a social platform where you can, post, ask questions, reply, find answers and more!
+Currently underdevelopment, eta for public release in a few months.

 ### Where can I visit it?